kodecocodes/kodeco-android-cookiecutter-template/{{ cookiecutter.repo_name }}/README.md

 ## HOW TO USE THE TEMPLATE APP PROJECT

-Download {{ cookiecutter.repo_name }}.zip from this repository and use that.
-Tutorial sample projects should not include a git repo, so _please do not_ clone this repo and then start making modifications as the sample project.

-After downloading and unzipping the template project, you need to make a few edits and also set up your Code Style.
+You need to make a few edits and also set up your Code Style.

 ### ANDROID STUDIO CODE STYLE